From the Source

 Simon received a Master of Arts in Drama (UQ) in 2006 for research on the intercultural application of the Suzuki Method for non-Japanese performers.

-Alys Hill - Associate Director Zen Zen Zo NZ
+Alys Hill - Director Zen Zen Zo NZ

 Alys has a Bachelor of Education specialising in Perf Arts.
 She is a registered dance and specialist performing arts teacher.
 Alys has been training since 2008 with the Australian company Zen Zen Zo and continues to work and train extensively alongside the founding directors, Simon Woods & Lynne Bradley.
 Attending stomping ground annually she assists, teaches, demonstrates and participates in the high quality training, also expanding her development of Lecoq pedagogy with frequent annual training with Steph Kehoe.